aneoconsulting/HIPE/README.md

 **Note:** The version 8.0 must be present on your system’s _PATH_, as HIPE's building configuration files will look for it here.
 If you already have multiple versions of the toolkit installed, or you don’t want it to be referenced in it,  you can also fill the ``CUDA_SDK_ROOT_DIR`` and ``CUDA_TOOLKIT_ROOT_DIR`` fields when the “Could not find CUDA” CMake error will occur in the building phase.

+### [[..][11]] Nvidia cuDNN
+Nvidia cuDNN library is also required.
+You must download a version matching the downloaded version of CUDA (the v7.0.3 for CUDA 8.0 Windows 10 library should work).
+You can download it from the [Nvidia CuDNN dedicated website](https://developer.nvidia.com/rdp/form/cudnn-download-survey), but you will need to have (or create) a Nvidia devevloper account.
+The content of the archive must be placed where you extracted and installed CUDA.
+In other words, put the content of the bin, lib, and include foldes in the CUDA's ones.

 ### [[..][11]] Windows platforms
 On Windows platforms, _Visual Studio 2015 Update 3_ was used to compile the dependencies and is the main tool to work on HIPE.
 The project will **_only_** work with this version.
 At least, only when using the VC140 build tools.

 If you don’t have those build tools or any Visual Studio version installed, you can find the free 2015 Community one in the [older downloads page](https://www.visualstudio.com/fr/vs/older-downloads/) on the Visual Studio website.
-Don't forget to install the Update 3 package.
+Don't forget to install the Update 3 package, or download the full version already prepacked with the update.

+**Note:** You will need an account to download it.
+You can in fact use any microsoft account (even the exchange account from your company if you possess one).
+**Note:** The first time you will try to access the download page with your account, surely no content will be shown.
+In that case you will need to go to the front page of the Visual Studio website to initialize your account.
+When you will return to the download page, the different versions will then be downloadable.

 ### [[..][11]] Linux platforms